 - Cheese - instead of a Mexican blend, you could use a Pepper Jack cheese, cheddar cheese, gouda cheese or Monterey Jack Cheese.

-- Ground Beef - instead of ground venison use ground beef.
+- Ground Venison - instead of ground beef use ground venison, or ground turkey.

 - Breakfast Sausage - instead of ground venison use crumbled breakfast sausage, or a spicy pork sausage.